open-mmlab/mmdeploy/docs/en/07-developer-guide/support_new_backend.md

            self.sess.run_with_iobinding(io_binding)
    ```

-4. Create a backend utils class which derive from `BackendUtils`, implement its `build_wrapper` static method.
+4. Create a backend manager class which derive from `BackendManager`, implement its `build_wrapper` static method.

    **Example:**